Vice Prez bats for political empowerment of women by providing quota in Parliament

 Vice President Venkaiah Naidu pitched on Monday for political empowerment of women by providing adequate reservation for them in Parliament and state legislatures.
 At the third convocation ceremony of Jawaharlal Nehru University (JNU), he expressed happiness over the fact that women constitute 51 per cent of the students in the institute because of special admission policy for them, and those hailing from distant places and belonging to marginalized sections.

 "I would also like to stress on the need for political empowerment of women by providing adequate reservation for them in Parliament and state legislatures," Naidu said.
-The Vice President asserted that the time has come for India to again emerge as a global hub of learning.
+The Vice President asserted that the time has come for India to reemerge as a global hub of learning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)